MirjamVisscher/FuzzyFrequencies/README.md

 The method is introduced and described in the paper (currently submitted, not yet accepted):

-Visscher, M.; Wiering, F. Fuzzy Frequencies: Finding tonal structures in audio recordings of Renaissance polyphony. *Journal name* 2025, 1-22.
+Visscher, M.; Wiering, F. Fuzzy Frequencies: Finding tonal structures in audio recordings of Renaissance polyphony. *Journal name upon publication* 2025, 1-22.

 ## Installation